tyunist/SSD_Pytorch_from_Caffe/README.md

 ```
 bash scripts/set_env.sh
 ```
-Except python, all of these package requirements are given in docs_n_setups/package_requirements.txt and can be installed by running
+Except python, all of the afforementioned package requirements are given in docs_n_setups/package_requirements.txt and can be installed by running
 ```
 bash scripts/set_env.sh
 ```